olery/reputation-api/sections/reviews.md

 https://api.olery.com/v1/reputation/reviews.json
 ```

-The reviews API provides partners from Olery an endpoint to push reviews or
+The reviews API provides partners from Olery an endpoint to push (NOT pull, due to source restrictions)reviews or
 collections of reviews to Olery Reputation.
 The reviews will be part of the
 numerical analysis, like the average review ratings, as well as the sentiment
 analysis when a review text is provided.